 • Consider using an enterprise password manager

-• Protect passwords during transit with SSL, TSL or a similar security protocol
+• Protect passwords during transit with SSL or a similar security protocol

 • Use cryptographic hashes to secure stored passwords, and salt the hashes to make them difficult to crack